ssliwinski07/Flutter-GlobalScaffold/README.md

 1. Used pacakges:
    - get_it - service locator - class `ServiceLocator`
    - fluttertoast - for displaying simple toast messages all around the app.
 Have a look at the class `MessageServiceMain`.
+   - loader_overlay & flutter_spinkit - for displaying loading spinner when executing async function.
+Have a look at the class `SpinnerServiceMain` and on the widget `GlobalLoaderOverlay` that wraps up `MyHomePage` in the `main.dart`.
    - mobx & provider - simple app state management - class `CounterStore`

 Additional notes: